llm-mas-powerlaws/multiagentsystems-powerlaws/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 ![Status: Active Development](https://img.shields.io/badge/status-active%20development-orange)

-> **⚠️ This repository is under active development.** Code and data are being cleaned up and pushed continuously.
+> **⚠️ This repository is under active development.** Code and data are being made available continuously.
 Not everything is in its final state yet.
-We are working toward a complete, reproducible release alongside the paper.
+We are working toward a modular, reproducible release soon.

 ---